winex01/backpack-filter/readme.md

         if ($dates) {
             $dates = explode('-', $dates);
-            //$query->where... you clause here or scope.
+            //$query->where... your clause here or scope.
         }
     });